 Joakim Medin is a Swedish journalist, author, lecturer and photographer based in Sweden.
 Originally a secondary school teacher, I did my first work as a journalist during the coup d’etat in Honduras in 2009.
-I have a deep interest in investigative journalism and foreign reporting and mostly write on the ground stories about democracy development, politics, right wing populism and extremism, human rights, armed conflicts, refugee crisis and poverty related topics.
+I have a deep interest in investigative journalism and foreign reporting and mostly write on the ground stories about democracy development, politics, populism and extremism, human rights, armed conflicts, refugee crisis and poverty related topics.

-I have also co-authored several anthology books, and authored several reports.
+I have written five published books, co-authored several anthology books and several reports.
 I am a member of the Swedish Union of Journalists, and Swedish PEN.
 I also lecture a lot about my field of work, my profession and my discoveries.

 Press Photos of Joakim Medin